Herbert C. Rodd

-Herbert Charles Rodd (4 September 1894 – 15 June 1932) was a United States Naval Aviator.
-He served as the radio officer on the first successful transatlantic flight by the Curtiss NC-4 in May 1919 and later helped set additional world records for flight payload, duration and speed.
+Herbert Charles Rodd (4 September 1894 – 15 June 1932) was an American naval aviator.
+He served as the radio officer on the first successful transatlantic flight by the Curtiss NC-4 in May 1919 and later helped set additional world seaplane records for flight payload, duration and speed.

-Rodd was born in Cleveland, Ohio on 4 September 1894.
-He joined the U.S. Navy on 9 April 1917 as an enlisted seaman but was granted a provisional ensign's commission on 20 August 1918.
+Rodd was born in Cleveland, Ohio, on 4 September 1894.
+He joined the United States Navy on 9 April 1917 as an enlisted seaman but was granted a provisional ensign's commission on 20 August 1918.

-After World War I, the U.S. Navy planned a transatlantic crossing by a division of four Curtiss NC seaplanes.
-Navy Ensign Rodd helped to develop the radio compass for these aircraft.
-Three seaplanes began the journey on 8 May 1919, but only the NC-4 completed the trip successfully.
+After World War I, the U.S. Navy planned a transatlantic crossing by a division of four Curtiss NC flying boats.
+Rodd helped to develop the radio compass for these aircraft.
+Three flying boats began the journey on 8 May 1919, but only the NC-4 completed the trip successfully.
 In the aftermath, he was made a knight of the Order of the Tower and Sword by the Portuguese government on 2 June 1919.
 As a member of the NC-4 crew, he was awarded the Navy Cross and later received a Congressional Gold Medal in 1929.

+In 1925, Connell was the pilot on Commander John Rodgers's 1925 attempt to fly from California to Hawaii in a Naval Aircraft Factory PN-9 flying boat.

-On 15–16 August 1927, Navy Lieutenants Rodd and Byron James Connell (12 August 1894 – 30 January 1972) flew a PN-10 seaplane for 20 hours, 45 minutes and 40 seconds on a 25-km triangular course until their fuel tanks ran dry.
-Their flight with Aviation Machinist's Mate Comar Vincent and a cargo of 500 kg of sand covered 2,525.3 km (about 1,568 miles).
-Lt.
-Connell had previously been the pilot on Cmdr.
-John Rodgers' 1925 attempt to fly from California to Hawaii in a PN-9 seaplane.
-The 1927 flight by Lts.
-Rodd and Connell set a new world record for average speed over a 2,000-km distance by a seaplane of 126.56 km/h (78.56 miles/hr).
+On 15–16 August 1927, Lieutenants Rodd and Byron James Connell (12 August 1894 – 30 January 1972) flew a Naval Aircraft Factory PN-10 flying boat for 20 hours 45 minutes 40 seconds on a 25 km triangular course until their fuel tanks ran dry.
+Their flight with Aviation Machinist's Mate Comar Vincent and a cargo of 500 kg of sand covered 2,525.3 km.
+The 1927 flight by Rodd and Connell set a new world record for average speed over a 2,000 km distance by a seaplane of 126.56 kph.

-Lt.
-Cmdr.
-Rodd died in the crash of a Vought O2U Corsair seaplane near Hampton Roads, Virginia on 15 June 1932.
+Lieutenant Commander Rodd died in the crash of a Vought O2U Corsair floatplane near Hampton Roads, Virginia, on 15 June 1932.
 He was buried in Arlington National Cemetery.

 Legacy

-The former Naval Auxiliary Air Station (NAAS) Rodd Field near Corpus Christi, Texas was named in honor of Lt.
-Cmdr.
-Rodd.
-This naval airfield operated from 7 June 1941 through the late 1950s.
-Rodd Field Road still exists in Corpus Christi.
+The former Naval Auxiliary Air Station (NAAS) Rodd Field near Corpus Christi, Texas, was named in honor of Rodd.
+It operated from 7 June 1941 through the late 1950s.
+Texas State Highway 357 in Corpus Christi still is named Rodd Field Road.